 Lot’s of variety in slopes

-Sankt Anton is especially attractive for advanced skiers, although there are few black runs on-piste.
-Most of the vast expert terrain is off-piste.
-With most of the resort above the tree line, there’s a large range of off-piste areas to be consumed by experts at Sankt Anton.
+Sankt Anton is especially attractive for advanced skiers, although there are very few black runs on-piste.
+Most of the expert terrain is off-piste.
+With most of the resort above the tree line, there’s a nice range of off-piste areas to be consumed by experts at Sankt Anton.
 The runs in the huge bowls below the Valluga are justifiably world-famous.
-Lower down, there are challenging runs in many directions from both Galzig and Kapall-Gampen.
-In general, under good snow conditions the off-piste skiing is superb, but unfortunately due to the south-facing aspect, these quickly become sun affected.
+Lower down, there are some moderate challenging runs in many directions from both Galzig and Kapall-Gampen.
+In general, under good snow conditions the off-piste skiing is quite good, but unfortunately due to the south-facing aspect, these quickly become sun affected.
 For some serious off-piste skiing and better snow quality head over to neighboring Zürs.

-Sankt Anton has one a good snow depth track record.
+The Sankt Anton has one a good snow depth track record.
 Unfortunately, this can’t be said of the town itself; it is shielded by from most serious weather systems.
-If the weather is coming from the west or north-west (as it often is), the Arlberg region gets a full load, and as a result St Anton receives over 7m of snow – neighbouring Lech and Zürs and Schrocken Warth get even a staggering 10m!
+If the weather is coming from the west or north-west (as it often is), the Ski Arlberg region gets a full load, and as a result the Sankt Anton ski area receives over 7m of snow – neighbouring Lech and Zürs and Schrocken Warth get even a staggering 10m!
 These resorts often have much better conditions than other resorts of a similar height, and we see great fresh powder here as late as mid-April.
 But many slopes face south or south-east, causing icy or heavy conditions at times.

 Legendary après ski